louise-hayes/json-parse-node-app/README.md

 ### What this app does:

-It parses A JSON object, for example: [https://jsonblob.com/e6c807db-4497-11e9-b3db-cb890192ffc6] and searches for nodes/ elelements that match selectors that are input via prompt.
+It parses A JSON object, for example: [https://jsonblob.com/e6c807db-4497-11e9-b3db-cb890192ffc6] and searches for nodes/elements that match selectors that are input via prompt.

-This app assumes the json object is local file in the current working directory.
+This app assumes the json object is a local file in the current working directory.

 ### Tests
 This app uses Mocha and Chai testing tools.